HumanSignal/label-studio/docs/source/guide/export.md

 ### spaCy

 Label Studio doesn't support exporting directly to spaCy binary format, but you can convert annotations exported from Label Studio to a format compatible with spaCy.
+You must have the spacy python package installed to perform this conversion.

 To transform Label Studio annotations into spaCy binary format, do the following:
 1. Export your annotations to CONLL2003 format.